keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 If you&#8217;re installing this as a VMWare virtual machine, download and install the VMWare Tools:

-Go to the VMWare &#8220;Virtual Machine&#8221; menu, select &#8220;Install VMWare Tools&#8221;.
+Go to the VMWare "Virtual Machine" menu, select "Install VMWare Tools".
 This will download them to your Mac, and make them available to your VM as a logical mounted CD.
 Do this to install them:

 ```
 >cd /opt